Raoul Fernandes

 I started writing as a teenager, mostly as a way to sort out my noisy feelings and thoughts.
 But I realized I was also making something beautiful, and knew very early that I wanted to do this for the rest of my life.
 I probably thought of myself as a poet, but I didn't feel comfortable introducing myself as one until a decade later.

-I've always liked William Carlos Williams' idea of a poem being a "machine made of words".
+I've always liked William Carlos Williams' idea of a poem being a "machine made of words."
 So a poet's job is to make these beautiful strange machines that can communicate what is impossible to communicate in any other form.
-To be deeply invested in language, meaning-making, and wonder.

 We Lived Happily during the War by Ilya Kaminksy.
 I love Ilya's work.
 Deaf Republic is one of my favourite books of recent memory.